TONYMOLY Hemp Eye Cream

 Learn more about Myristic AcidPelargonium Graveolens Flower Oil is the pressed oil of the Rose Geranium plant.
 It is volatile, meaning it evaporates off the skin.

-Learn more about TocopherolThis ingredient is commonly known as Patchouli oil.
+Learn more about TocopherolThis ingredient is also known as Patchouli oil.
+Its main role is to add a warm, earthy, and musky scent to products.

 Learn more about Pogostemon Cablin Leaf OilChamomilla Recutita Flower Oil comes from the chamomile flower (like the tea you drink).